Travel rewards card tips for your fall camping trip

-- The Venture One card, Citi Double Cash Card (2 percent cash back) or any other card with a higher flat rate reward bonus might be the better choice for camper or RV rentals.
+- The Venture One card, Citi Double Cash Card, (2 percent cash back – 1 percent when you buy plus 1 percent as you pay), or any other card with a higher flat rate reward bonus might be the better choice for camper or RV rentals.

 See related: ‘Travel expense’ covers a few surprising areas